munkireport/munkireport-php/docs/hacking.md

 * $GLOBALS['conf'] - config items access with conf()
 * $GLOBALS['dbh'] - the database handle
 * $GLOBALS['version'] - the current version of MunkiReport

+# Javascript

+A large portion of the UI is based on javascript.

+## Events

+When the DOM is ready and the language files are loaded, the appReady event is triggered.

+When there is an update in the filters or a refresh for a dashboard, appUpdate is triggered..